 If 2024 and 2025 were the years of "can AI do this?" inside Indian pharma, 2026 looks different on three fronts.
 None of these is a prediction in the marketing sense.
 Each is an observation about what has already shifted, that the second half of the curve is being held back by, and that the next twelve months are likely to test.

-One: foundation models are now good enough for the regulatory document
+One: foundation models are now good enough for the commercial decision

-The single largest unlock of the past two years, for Indian pharma specifically, is that the current generation of frontier language models, GPT, Claude, Gemini, are good enough at reading and drafting against pharmaceutical regulatory documents that the gap between "model output" and "the version a regulator would accept" is now a review problem, not a generation problem.
+The single largest unlock of the past two years, for Indian pharma commercial teams specifically, is that the current generation of frontier language models, GPT, Claude, Gemini, are good enough at reading messy commercial data and explaining a recommendation that the gap between "model output" and "the version a Brand Manager would act on" is now a review problem, not a generation problem.
 This is a quiet but enormous change.
 A year ago, the bottleneck was the model.
-Today, the bottleneck is the human review loop, the eval, the citation discipline, the audit trail.
+Today, the bottleneck is the human review loop, the eval, the data reconciliation, the audit trail back to source.

-The implication is concrete: the procurement conversation that mattered in 2024 (which model, which vendor, what does it cost per token) matters considerably less in 2026 than the engineering conversation (what is our eval set, how do we route uncertain cases, how do we trace every claim back to a source document).
-Indian pharma teams that have figured this out are already moving from proof-of-concept to production.
-Indian pharma teams that are still negotiating model contracts are running the wrong meeting.
+The implication is concrete: the procurement conversation that mattered in 2024 (which model, which vendor, what does it cost per token) matters considerably less in 2026 than the engineering conversation (what is our eval set, how do we route uncertain cases, how do we trace every number back to a primary, secondary, IQVIA, or SMSRC source).
+Indian pharma commercial teams that have figured this out are already moving from proof-of-concept to production.
+Teams still negotiating model contracts are running the wrong meeting.

 Two: the governance question moves from "can we?" to "how do we?"

-In 2024, the dominant governance question inside Indian pharma was binary.
-Can we use a hosted foundation model on regulatory data?
-Can we put pharmacovigilance case narratives through an AI system?
-Can we let an LLM draft a response to a CDSCO query?
-The answers were inherited from US and EU peers, layered with local interpretation, and almost always conservative.
+In 2024, the dominant governance question inside Indian pharma commercial teams was binary.
+Can we put customer and prescriber data through a hosted foundation model?
+Can we let an AI system recommend which doctors an MR visits?
+Can we trust a model's territory attribution enough to set a target on it?
+The answers were cautious, inherited, and almost always conservative.

 In 2026, the question is no longer binary.
-CDSCO has begun issuing guidance on digital tools in clinical research; the FDA's draft and final guidance on the use of AI in drug development is being read carefully here; the EU AI Act's implications for clinical AI systems are being mapped against existing pharmacovigilance and GxP frameworks.
+The data-residency and customer-data questions have answers now, the named US vendors clear procurement, and commercial leaders have watched a peer ship something that worked.
 The governance question is not "can we?" but "how do we?"
-How do we document the eval set?
-How do we treat human-in-the-loop versus fully autonomous?
-How does the audit trail satisfy a 21 CFR Part 11 review?
+How do we document the eval set for a call-plan model?
+How do we treat a recommendation the MR can override versus one the system acts on?
+How do we trace every number in a Brand Manager's review back to a primary, secondary, IQVIA, or SMSRC source?
 These are answerable questions, and the companies that answer them best will be deploying AI in places their peers are still asking permission to enter.

 This is exactly the shift that the consortium is intended to host.
-The "can we?" conversation could happen between a pharma compliance team and an external auditor.
-The "how do we?" conversation requires the pharma function head, the AI engineer who built the system, the quality team, and (sometimes) the regulator herself, all in the same room.
+The "can we?" conversation could happen between a commercial team and its own IT department.
+The "how do we?" conversation requires the commercial head, the AI engineer who built the system, the data and infrastructure team, and the field leader whose numbers it will move, all in the same room.

 Three: the procurement question moves from IT to function